HadrienG/taxadb/doc/taxadb/download.rst

    taxadb create -i taxadb --dbname taxadb --dbtype postgres --username user --password secret --port 5432 --hostname localhost

-Following options have default value if not set on command line:
+The following options have default value if not set on the command line:

 * :code:`--port` (:code:`5432` for **PostgreSQL**, :code:`3306` for **MySQL**)
 * :code:`--hostname` (localhost)

-For more information about available options, please type:
+For more information about all the available options, please type:

 .. code-block:: bash

    taxadb create --help